 Omar Monteagudo is an experienced administrator who holds degrees in Political Science, Latin American Studies and Law.
 He is a graduate from Florida International University and the University of Florida.

 Dr. Monteagudo served in an administrative capacity prior to assuming the role of Principal first at Miami Lakes Educational Center, where he served as an Assistant Principal for Curriculum, and then at School for Advanced Studies.
 Prior to working in administration, Dr. Monteagudo was an Advanced Placement American Government and U.S. History teacher at Design and Architecture Senior High, where he also served as Social Studies Department and Grade-Level Chairperson.

 Dr. Monteagudo is a past fellow of the Florida Supreme Court Justice Teaching Institute, Chairs the Schools Program Committee of the Dade Bar Association, and is a member of the FBI Citizens Academy Alumni Association.
 He has been recognized by Miami Dade County Public Schools as Region Principal of the Year, Region Assistant Principal of the Year Finalist, Region Teacher of the Year Finalist, District Social Studies Teacher of the Year, District Rookie Teacher of the Year, and District United Teachers of Dade (UTD) Rookie Steward of the Year.
-He has also been recognized by the University of Chicago as an Outstanding Educator, is listed as a Who's Who of American Educators, is a recipient of the Presidential Recognition Award at the University of Florida and is a member of the Florida Blue Key Leadership Honorary Society at the University of Florida Blue Key.
+He has also been recognized by the University of Chicago as an Outstanding Educator, is listed as a Who's Who of American Educators, is a recipient of the Presidential Recognition Award at the University of Florida and is a member of the Florida Blue Key Leadership Honorary Society at the University of Florida.